matusnovak/rpi-opengl-without-x/README.md

-# OpenGL ES 2 rendering without an X server on Raspberry Pi using EGL
+# Raspberry Pi OpenGL ES 2 without an X server (using EGL)

 Have you ever wanted to render things with headless (no screen) Raspberry Pi?
 Then this is something you might be interested in!